LartTyler/Analyst/README.md

 $ composer require dbstudios/analyst
 ```

-# How do I analyse?
+# How do I analyze?
 Let's pretend that you have a large web application, and are in the process of changing the way you verify user
 permissions when accessing a page.